sam-osung/cloud-computing-essentials/README.md

 You’ve just unlocked the big picture of cloud computing—how it lets you offload the heavy lifting of servers, networking, and storage so you can focus on building great stuff.

-- **IaaS** puts the infrastructure toolbox in your hands—perfect when you need full control.
+- **IaaS** puts the infrastructure toolbox in your hands perfect when you need full control.
-- **PaaS** hands you a turnkey workshop—ideal for spinning up apps without worrying about the OS or runtime.
+- **PaaS** hands you a turnkey workshop, ideal for spinning up apps without worrying about the OS or runtime.
-- **SaaS** is like renting a fully furnished apartment—you simply move in and start using the service.
+- **SaaS** is like renting a fully furnished apartment, you simply move in and start using the service.

 Choosing the right model is all about balancing control, cost, and convenience.